agalue/opennms-drift-aws/README.md

 ## Limitations

 * By default, 20 is the limit of EC2 instances on a VPC at the same time, unless you or your organization is able to create more, as it is possible to request more to Amazon.
-For this reason, you have to be careful when increasing the number of instances on all the involved clusters, in case it is necessary to add more nodes.
-As a hint, the UI servers are not essential for testing this deployment, so they can be ommited.
+It is important to verify these limits prior using this POC.

 * The core OpenNMS server is sharing its own configuration directory through NFS.
 A better approach could be configure an external NFS server, copy the configuration there, and share it between the OpenNMS core server and the UI servers.